ARCS Foundation Builds Partnership to Advance Science

 More than 100 members strong, this group of women philanthropists is supporting two dozen Oregon State students this year.
-In just 10 years, the chapter has awarded more than $2 million in awards to OSU and OSHU students.
+In just 10 years, the chapter has made awards totalling more more than $2 million to OSU and OSHU students.

 At the OSU President’s Dinner on November 7, ARCS Foundation Portland was honored among 15 new members of the Milton Harris Society.
 This donor community consists of alumni, friends, private foundations, and corporate partners whose lifetime giving to the university exceeds $1 million.

 On October 22 the chapter held its annual luncheon where members met with ARCS Scholars for 2013-14.
 In his keynote address Mark Abbott, dean of OSU’s College of Earth, Ocean and Atmospheric Sciences, discussed the world’s changing oceans and what these changes mean for humanity and ecosystems.